 Students are being provided with the maximum amount possible of supplies.
-Frequently shared items (culinary tools, paint brushes, pottery tools, construction tools ...) are being purchased (or researched to purchase) now so students can eliminate the need to share.
+Frequently shared items (welding gloves, paint brushes, pottery tools ...) are being purchased (or researched to purchase) now so students can eliminate the need to share.
 Items that are intended to be shared (balls in PE, certain science lab equipment) are being eliminated from the curriculum.
-Items that must be shared (culinary equipment, construction machinery) are being sanitized according to county guidelines between uses.
+Items that must be shared (instruments, welding helmets,...) are being sanitized according to county guidelines between uses.